How do I see my records?

 How do I see my information?

 You can ask at any time and it can be arranged with the practitioner who is working with you.
 If we have been involved with you in the past or you require photocopies of your file please complete the application form at the bottom left of this page.
 There will be a charge for this.
 Once we have all the information from you, we must respond to your request within 40 days.
 If we do not, you have the right to complain to the Isle of Man Information Commissioner.
-Link to the Information Commissioner webpage can be found at the bottom of this page.

 Can other people see my information?